 Easy Ways to Lower High Blood Pressure Levels

 Physical activity helps to lower the levels of stress hormones circulating in your blood (stress tends to constrict arteries and drive up blood pressure).

-- Exercise also helps you maintain a healthy weight—and being overweight significantly contributes to high blood pressure.
+Exercise also helps you maintain a healthy weight—and being overweight significantly contributes to high blood pressure levels.
 The more weight you carry, the harder your heart has to work.
 When you’re overweight, your heart actually has to work harder to push your blood through the extra blood vessels needed to feed those extra pounds of fat.
 It’s like trying to battle your way through a subway station at rush hour.

 That’s where the power of weight loss comes in.
-Losing just 10 pounds of weight is enough for most people to lower their blood pressure significantly.
+Losing just 10 pounds of weight is enough for most people to lower their high blood pressure levels significantly.
 Walking just one mile a day, and eliminating just one 250 calorie snack a day from your diet, adds up to about one pound of weight loss a week—or 10 pounds over 10 weeks—practically effortlessly!